buildarr/buildarr/docs/configuration.md

 * By instance type (Sonarr, Radarr, and so on)
 * Defining secrets (API keys and passwords) in separate, encrypted configuration files (e.g. for secrets management in Kubernetes)

 Nested inclusion is allowed (included files can include other files).
-All the loaded configuration files are merged into a single structure using [breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search).
+All the loaded configuration files are combined into a single structure using [depth-first search](https://en.wikipedia.org/wiki/Depth-first_search).

 Each configuration file will be combined according to the following rules: